All Products

 SELECT partition_name, high_value FROM ALL_TAB_PARTITIONS WHERE table_name = 'sales_list';

-The query result should include the newly added east_asia partition.
+The result includes the east_asia partition.

-Add a partition to a range-partitioned table
+Add a partition to a RANGE-partitioned table

 CREATE TABLE sales_range (